 See?
 I told you.
 Chillest cookies ever.
 They’re just begging to be eaten.

 - ½ cup (1 stick) butter, at room temperature

 - ½ cup peanut butter (smooth or chunky)

 - 1 tsp baking soda

 - 2 cups all-purpose flour

-- First, prepare your cookie dough filling: In the bowl of a stand mixer, beat together the butter, peanut butter, brown sugar & white sugar with the paddle attachment until smooth and creamy, about 2 minutes.
-Add in the vanilla and milk and beat to combine.
-Lastly, add in the flour until a soft dough has formed.
+- In the bowl of a stand mixer, cream together the butter, ½ cup of the white sugar and the brown sugar until light and fluffy, about 2 minutes.
+Beat in the peanut butter, egg and vanilla to combine.
+Lastly, beat in the baking soda and flour until a soft dough forms.